 “Today’s fruit course was a housemade granola cup filled with fresh, local blueberries, topped with vanilla yogurt and lemon zest.
 Tomorrow’s fruit course is a breakfast banana split featuring those same blueberries and local raspberries.
 I also make a Mango and Blueberry Skillet Cobbler for my sweet entrée offering.

 “Corn is coming in shortly,” she continued, “and I use that in my Grilled Corn and Tomato Quiche or Skillet Corn with Bacon and Corn Fritters, or an avocado toast with Mexican grilled corn and queso.”
 (Photo above.)

 Peach season brings to the table roasted peaches with a touch of cinnamon, honey, and a lovely stone fruit balsamic cake.
 Patrice has about a half-dozen favorite apple season recipes, too.

 Get Hart House B&B’s recipe for Stone Fruit Balsamic Cake and nine other terrific Michigan B&B recipes when you subscribe to MBBA’s monthly newsletter.

 Farmhouse B&B, Gladstone

-Featured this summer in Michigan Home and Lifestyle magazine as an agritourism destination, Farmhouse B&B is situated amid 300 acres of hayfields, forest, and cedar lowlands about halfway between Gladstone and Escanaba in the Upper Peninsula.i
+Featured in Michigan Home and Lifestyle magazine as an agritourism destination, the former Farmhouse B&B is situated amid 300 acres of hayfields, forest, and cedar lowlands about halfway between Gladstone and Escanaba in the Upper Peninsula.i

 The farm has been in the family of innkeeper Renee Richer, a Harvard-educated scientist, since 1908.